AndrewAlmighty/RustLearning/README.md

 - log_file_merger - merge multiple log files into one.

 - process_scheduler_simulator - app which simulates how processes are executed in realtime.
 Few algorithms to choose.
+- chat_server - simple chat server which allows to clients messages with simple ui.